Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 - MRZ and passport scanning
 	- at.nineyards.anyline.modules.mrz.MrzScanView

-Because we named the element "AnylineScanview" (`android:id="@+id/AnylineScanView"` in the XML code), this element is added automatically to the Resource.Designer.cs class when the project is built.
+Because we named the element "AnylineScanview" (`android:id="@+id/AnylineScanView"` in the XML code), this element is added automatically to the Resource.Designer.cs class when the project is being built.

 #### 7. Provide a configuration to the scan view ####